Juliette Kando is a dancer, choreologist, author on fitness and health, and Fellow of the Benesh Institute at the Royal Academy of Dance.

 Clearing and Cleansing the Mind

-Removing all negative thoughts not only makes you feel happier, it also makes room for positive thinking and creative ideas.
-How often should you meditate?
-Normally 20 minutes a day but even as little as 5 minutes a day of meditation will reduce stress levels considerably.
-Now, try the next breathing exercise.
-It is a stepping stone towards the most enjoyable meditation experience which will help you get rid of stress and depression.
+Removing all negative thoughts not only makes you feel happier, but it also makes room for positive thinking and creative ideas.
+Try the next breathing exercise.
+It is a stepping stone towards the most enjoyable meditation experience which will help you get rid of some of those bad thoughts that cause you stress and depression.

 - Sit down with a straight back on your sitting bones, on the floor or on a chair, outside or near an open window.
 Relax the shoulders, and close your eyes.
 Give us a smile.